AlexIrungu/active_record/README.md

 ## Running the application
 Running the application is very straight forward.
 You can use the following steps to run the app.

-Install required dependencies using bundle
+* Install required dependencies using bundle

 bundle install

-Run the application on the terminal
+* Run the application on the terminal firstl by entering rake console to go into the pry console and from there you can test the code

-ruby bin/run

 ## Authors
 This project was contributed to by: